chancesmith/chance-smith-gatsby-blog/content/blog/rapid-prototyping-framework/index.md

 If you're going to move fast and learn, you need to be willing to fail.
 Like Facebook's motto, "Move fast and break things."

+Eric Reis talks about having a [prototype mindset](https://www.linkedin.com/pulse/prototype-mindset-eric-ries/).

+> "...instead of taking weeks, months, or, heck, even years building some solution, you’re going to fake it.
+In one day, you’ll make a prototype that appears real, just like that Old West façade.
+And on the next day, your customers — like a movie audience — will forget their surroundings and just react."

+Are you ready to build fast and learn quickly?

 Here are three parts to help you be successful in your prototyping.
 Let's get to it.

 ## 1. Define the challenges